snucml/LargeLossMatters/README.md

 ## Dataset Preparation
 See the `README.md` file in the `data` directory for instructions on downloading and setting up the datasets.

+(NEW) We added an instruction for downloading metadata and images for the OpenImages V3 dataset.
+Please check it.

 ## Model Training & Evaluation
 You can train and evaluate the models by
 ```